tsankashvili/dev-bookmarks/README.md

 - [CSS Variable Secrets](https://www.youtube.com/watch?v=UQRSaG1hQ20) - This talk will show how CSS Variables are much more powerful than static preprocessor variables and can be used today without compromising progressive enhancement

 ### Articles
+- [cssdb](https://cssdb.org/) - cssdb is a comprehensive list of CSS features and their positions in the process of becoming implemented web standards.

 ## Tools